windytan/slowrx/README.md

 slowrx
 ======

-Slowrx is an SSTV decoder for Linux that aims for intuitive simplicity and lack of features not needed by a shortwave listener.
+Slowrx is an SSTV decoder for Linux.

 Created by Oona Räisänen / OH2-250 (windyoona at gmail).